 Kayaking

 Why not try a kayaking tour to see ocean wildlife up close?
 Tours include all the necessary equipment (including dry bags).
 The half-day tour allows more opportunities to view sea creatures in their natural habitat, while the two-hour evening tour is great for those who want a shorter excursion.
-(Five hours can be a long time to be out on the water for some).

 Bear Watching